RayBB/openlibrary-docs/Current-Initiatives.md

 You can contribute by following issues tagged with [mobile & responsive](https://github.com/internetarchive/openlibrary/issues?q=is%3Aopen+is%3Aissue+label%3A%22mobile+%26+responsive%22)

+Point person: @jdlrobson
+Ping Jon on Slack or Github if you want to get involved with this project!

 # Docker

 Lots of developers joining the OpenLibrary project are having trouble getting up and running locally in such a way that they can build, test and submit patches.